 - The disk is now formatted for HFS+, journaled.
 You can also reformat the drive to your liking on Disk Utility.

 Imagine if you will, if you had a media stored on a single disk, and it’s taking up most of the spaces.
 Now you make an identical copy of the media to work on it.
 HFS will simply ask for another disk, while APFS will create a small go-to file in the same disk.
 Then things start to get more interesting as you edit the file.
 HFS will simply save any changes on the second disk.
-APFS, on the other hand, can use any disk as long as it has enough space to store only the changes.
+APFS, on the other hand, will save only the changes and these changes can be saved scattered around, even on different disks.